-Plans are provided by the owner-builder below, and you can use it as reference for building one in your yard.
-The design is simple, so you shouldn’t have any troubles with scaling it to fit your space!
+Plans are provided by the owner-builder below, and you can use it as a reference for building one in your yard.
+The design is simple, so you shouldn’t have any trouble with scaling it to fit your space!

 Is this going to be your next outdoor project? :)

 Click on any image to start lightbox display.
 Use your Esc key to close the lightbox. ?

 - 25 pieces – 8″ x 8″ x 16″ Standard Blocks